 Work experience

-Regardless of the level of entry, work experience can be a vital part of your career path.
 Many large employers offer structured internship programmes and vacation placement schemes.
 These provide an excellent insight into the nature of the work and are often hands-on.
 You should apply early, as places are limited and competition is strong.
+Research companies you’re interested in working for to see what opportunities they have.

-Some degree courses offer a year in industry, which really helps to demonstrate what the career will be like, as well as making some good contacts for future job prospects.
+Some degrees offer a year in industry, which really helps to demonstrate what the career will be like, as well as making some good contacts for future work.
+You're also usually able to count some of the experience gained during a sandwich placement towards qualifying for chartered engineer (CEng) status.
 Your course tutors or careers service should be able to help set this up.

 Work shadowing a C&I engineer may also be useful, as it shows interest and commitment.